gbmhunter/blog/content/electronics/components/transistors/mosfets/index.md

 **Q. Why is the substrate normally connected to the source?**

  A. Because when it isn't, a MOSFET becomes much harder to use.
 If the substrate is not connected to the source, you have to consider the _body effect_.
 It is easier/better to connect the substrate to ground internally (less connection resistance, one less lead, e.t.c) rather than to leave it up to the circuit designed to connect it externally.
-Manufacturers of ICs with integrated MOSFET's may choose to connect the substrate to something else.
+Manufacturers of ICs with integrated MOSFETs may choose to connect the substrate to something else.
 A common choice is ground.

 The 3N163 is an example of a MOSFET which provides you with a fourth pin for the substrate connection.

-{{< figure src="/images/2011/09/3n163-mosfet-drawing-with-substrate-connection.png" width="348px" caption="A drawing of the 3N163 P-channel MOSFET, which has a fourth leg for the substrate connection (C).
+{{< img src="3n163-mosfet-drawing-with-substrate-connection.png" width="348px" caption="A drawing of the 3N163 P-channel MOSFET, which has a fourth leg for the substrate connection (C).
 Image from http://pdf1.alldatasheet.com/datasheet-pdf/view/123459/CALOGIC/3N163.html."  >}}

 You may also note that some IC designs do not connect the substrate to the source.
 The TPS2020 load switch by Texas Instruments is one example.
 You can see in the diagram below that the substrate pin is connected to ground.
 I'm not entirely sure why, but it might have something to do with the devices ability to block reverse current.
 Normally this is achieved with back-to-back MOSFETs, but this diagram almost suggests that they pull it off using only the one MOSFET.

-{{< figure src="/images/2011/09/tps2020-functional-diagram-with-mosfet-body-grounded-annotated.png" width="611px" caption="Functional block diagram of the TPS2020 load switch.
+{{< img src="tps2020-functional-diagram-with-mosfet-body-grounded-annotated.png" width="611px" caption="Functional block diagram of the TPS2020 load switch.
 Note how the substrate of the MOSFET (top middle) is not connected to the source, but instead connected to ground.
 Image from http://www.ti.com/lit/ds/symlink/tps2020.pdf."  >}}

 Interestingly, the block diagram for the [NCP380 high-side load switch by On Semiconductor](http://www.onsemi.com/pub_link/Collateral/NCP380-D.PDF) may shed more light on this matter.
 Notice how in the image below, the substrate of the MOSFET is connected to two switches, which can either connect it to the input or the output.

-{{< figure src="/images/2013/11/ncp380-ncv-380-load-switch-internal-block-diagram-with-reverse-current-protection.png" width="711px" caption="A functional diagram of the NCP380 high-side load switch.
+{{< img src="ncp380-ncv-380-load-switch-internal-block-diagram-with-reverse-current-protection.png" width="711px" caption="A functional diagram of the NCP380 high-side load switch.
 Note the switches connected to the MOSFET substrate which show how reverse-current protection is performed."  >}}

 ## The Transconductance Of A MOSFET